 iOS 15 allows you to store COVID-19 vaccination results directly into the Health app.
 A user can download verifiable COVID-19 vaccination results from an online browser or QR code and can easily access them anytime from the Health app.

-Have you tried setting up Health Sharing on your iPhone running iOS 15?
+Have you tried setting up Health Sharing on your iPhone?
 How’s your experience been?
 Let us know in the comments section below!

 You would like to read these as well: